Basilika-draconum/carp-travel/README.md

 ## Project Overview

-This project was built using a combination of technologies, including Next.js 13 with the app router, Tailwind CSS, and TypeScript.
+This project was built using a combination of technologies, including Next.js 13 with the app router, Tailwind CSS, and TypeScript, Sanity.

 ## Technologies Used

 - **Next.js 13:** Utilized for routing and server-side rendering.
 - **Tailwind CSS:** Used for responsive and efficient styling.
 - **TypeScript:** Employed for strong typing and code quality.
+- **Sanity:** Useded for getting dynamic data.

 ## Layout